skyvers/skyve-dev-guide/_pages/hierarchies.md

 (At this point, generate domain so that the new attributes can be referenced).

-Add an action to create a New Report, in the actions package within the Position document package.
+Add an action to create a new staff report, in the actions package within the Position document package.

 ```java
 package modules.myModule.Position.actions;